philipturner/openmm-metal/README.md

 ## Performance

-Expect a 2-4x speedup depending on your workload.
+Expect a 2-4x speedup for large simulations.

 ## Usage